Henry Travers

 Travers John Heagerty (5 March 1874 – 18 October 1965), known professionally as Henry Travers, was an English film and stage character actor who specialised in portraying slightly bumbling but amiable and likeable older men.
 His best known role to today's audiences was the guardian angel Clarence Odbody in the 1946 film It's a Wonderful Life.
 He also received an Academy Award nomination for his supporting role in Mrs. Miniver (1942).
-Other notable films include The Invisible Man (1933), Dark Victory (1939), and High Sierra (1941).
+Other notable films include The Invisible Man (1933), Dark Victory (1939), High Sierra (1941), and The Bells of St. Mary's (1945).

 Early life

-Travers was born in Prudhoe, Northumberland, and was the son of Daniel Heagerty, a doctor originally from Ireland, and Ellen Gillman Hornibrook, also a native of Ireland (County Cork).
+Travers John Heagerty was born on 5 March 1874 in Prudhoe, Northumberland, the son of Daniel Heagerty, a doctor originally from Ireland, and Ellen Gillman Hornibrook, also a native of Ireland (County Cork).
 She was previously married to William H. Belcher, a merchant seaman.
 He died in 1869.
 Travers had a half-brother, Samuel William Belcher, by his mother's previous marriage.
 He had a brother, Daniel George Belsaigne Heagerty, and a sister, Mary Sophia Maude Heagerty.
 Travers grew up in Berwick-upon-Tweed, and many biographies wrongly report him as being born there.

 The Travers family lived in Prudhoe for a couple of years before moving from Woodburn, on the A68 road near Corsenside, Northumberland, in about 1866, to Tweedmouth, Berwick-upon-Tweed, in about 1876.
 Initially, he trained as an architect at Berwick, before taking to the stage under the name Henry Travers.